 The best blog content answers the exact questions your customers are already asking.
 An electrician writing about how to market an electrical business or a roofer explaining how to generate more roofing leads provides value while naturally attracting the right audience through search.
 Aim for one to two posts per month focused on topics your ideal customers are searching for.

-14. Automate Your Follow-Ups with a CRM
+14. Automate Your Follow-Ups

 15. Track What Works and Double Down